Platinum-level streaming services

 Pros: Hooks into Google+, 18 million songs, digital locker, great for Android users

-Cons: No iOS app, no free trial
+Cons: Limited iOS app, free trial requires credit card info or Paypal account

 Bitrate: Sound quality peaks at 320Kbps (downloads are the same), although you can tell the difference between Google's MP3s and Sony's AACs